PAST PROGRAMS

 Skills Quest for Success

-The Skills Quest for Success program was a free online training program for those with a self-identified disability, focused on the nine Skills for Success identified by the Government of Canada.
-The aim of the program was to build foundational and transferable skills to better prepare job seekers for meeting on-the-job demands and entering or re-entering the labour force.
+The Skills Quest for Success program was a free online training initiative for individuals with self-identified disabilities.
+It focused on the nine Skills for Success, which are essential for life and work as identified by the Government of Canada.
+The program aimed to build these foundational skills while also supporting the improvement of transferable, workplace, and self-development skills, helping participants better prepare for on-the-job demands and successfully enter or re-enter the labor force.

 This program was funded by the Government of Canada’s Skills for Success Program.